Lake Barrine, Queensland: History

+Gadgarra State School opened on 28 March 1928 and closed in 1958.
+It was at 211 Gadgarra Road, now within the locality boundaries of Lake Barrine (17.27156°S 145.65093°E).

 During World War II, air raids on Australian towns by Japan and the fear of an invasion by the Japanese led to evacuations from northern Australian towns.
 In March 1942, the students of St Augustine's College in Cairns were evacuated to the guest house at Lake Barrine.
 In late 1942, Lieutenant General Thomas Blamey decided to establish army facilities on the Atherton Tableland for the recuperation and training of troops returning from the Middle East to defend Australia against the Japanese.
 With 40,000 troops on the Atherton Tableland, Lake Barrine became an important recreational facility and the guest house was used by the 2/1 Australian Army Convalescent Depot.
 After the war ended, the Curry family resumed their tourist business at the lake.

 In 1988, UNESCO declared the Wet Tropics of Queensland a World Heritage Site with 14 areas protected, one of which was 484 ha at Lake Barrine.
 In 1994, the Queensland Government merged the Lake Barrine National Park and the Lake Eacham National Park to form Crater Lakes National Park.